woocommerce/woocommerce-blocks/.github/patch-initial-checklist.md

     -   [ ] Complete the [Smoke testing checklist](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/trunk/docs/internal-developers/testing/smoke-testing.md).

 -   [ ] Verify and make any additional edits to the pull request description for things like: Changelog to be included with WooCommerce core, additional communication that might be needed elsewhere, additional marketing communication notes that may be needed, etc.

-    -   [ ] Assign the corresponding WC version milestone to the PR
 -   [ ] After the checklist is complete and the testing is done, select the porter of your team to review the PR.
 Once approved, make sure you merge the PR.
 -   [ ] Make sure you join the `#woo-core-releases` Slack channel to represent Woo Blocks for the release of WooCommerce core this version is included in.

 ## Publish Posts